*Registrations are closed and Startups are selected. Preparations for the innovation exchange are in progress

 How can we reduce our waste to zero?
 How can we get to more sustainable office equipment, interior, and real estate?
 How can we effectively diminish our CO2 footprint on our employees’ commutes?
 Companies are becoming increasingly aware of the need for change regarding these subjects.
 Disrupting the workplace means initiating impactful solutions, viable for growth.
 In the upcoming year, three challenges will be covered, each with the aim to set up a new pilot in cooperation with a startup.

 The open innovation challenge, organized by Accenture, for ISS, Enexis, PWC, Delta Lloyd and FrieslandCampina aims to connect startups with incumbents and create meaningful pilot projects.
 Corporates get the possibility to connect with startups and to experiment with innovative new ventures.
 Startups get a chance to develop and pilot their ideas at the premises of the involved partners, when a match is defined.
-Startups that focus on innovations regarding circularity in the office can sign up now.

 Circular facility management